technology-outreach-hawaii/technology-outreach-hawaii.github.io/_posts/2021-01-22-Volunteers.md

 author: gina
 title: Recruiting motivated high school students!
 tags: update
+picture: assets/images/fill.png
+summary: A nice excerpt from the blog writing
 ---

 Are you a high school student interested in learning more about technology,  networking with peers, and making a positive community difference during the pandemic?